gruntwork-io/terragrunt-ls/docs/server-capabilities.md

 Every time a document is opened or changed, the server will receive an event with the full document.

+When loading a document, the server will use Terragrunt's configuration parsing to parse the HCL file, and then provide the same diagnostics that Terragrunt would provide.

 ## HoverProvider

 The server provides hover information.